troychaplin/block-accessibility-checks/readme.txt

 = Past Versions =

-* View the [full changelog](https://github.com/troychaplin/block-accessibility-checks/blob/main/CHANGELOG.md) in Github
+* View the <a href="https://github.com/troychaplin/block-accessibility-checks/blob/main/CHANGELOG.md">full changelog</a> in Github